 I also feel the focus should not be on how much torture a POW can endure but more on the kind of strategies he/she should aptly apply if captured.
 There are tricks to inure the mind and spirit against such cruel and intentional abuse.
 Sad to say, I did not get any such enlightenment during my time in OCS.
 I was taught to say only my name and serial number, like some kindergarten kid.

 Look, if you have to give information to a captor, in what form should it take?
 And what if they torture your comrade to get you to 'talk', then what?
 Are you to submit totally or simply ignore the suffering of the other poor sod?
 (Research has shown that torturing another person is the most effective way to get the co-operation of another.)

 In such a pressuring situation, how can you begin to negotiate for your safety as well as your comrade's?
 How can one define the psychological profile of such a captor/torturer?

 There are many situations and issues to consider when one is captured.
 For example, what is your right as a POW under international law?
 Is the opposing army even party to this treaty at all and has respect for its values and rules?

 The Bataan Death March is another example to consider, where hundreds of officers and NCOs were summarily executed immediately after surrender.
-Yes, it was a tactic to cut off leadership amongst the POWs, but it was cruel action nonetheless.
+Yes, it was a tactic to cut off leadership among the POWs.
+But it was still a cruel act.

-Besides, can 'forced confessions' be used as a tactic to deceive than surrender?
+Besides, can 'forced confessions' be used as a tactic to deceive rather than surrender?

-So, in Evade and Capture, there are many questions to ask just as there are many answers to deliberate upon.
-What's the game plan in our own SAF?
+So, in a lesson such as Evade and Capture, we had many questions to ask just as there were many answers to deliberate upon.
+What's the game plan now in our current SAF, I wonder.

 Previous story: Platoon of Characters II; Next story: An Apple in OCS